thnewlands/BlenderToDreamteckSplines/README.md

 ## Notes

 Currently does not support normals or colors.
+I'm very open to pull requests so if you have a good idea for implementing either please don't be a stranger!
+Both are disabled by default.

 I am not in any way affiliated with Dreamteck.